Place of Instruction

 Regarding the number of assessment attempts, see the regulations on admissions, programs, evaluation and degrees at the University of Bergen § 6.8

-A scale from A - F
+Graded scale A - F

 The reading list is published at the beginning of the semester.
 The text material will consist of fiction, nonfiction and relevant newspaper articles and various types of exercises.
 The text material may consist of a textbook or/and a compendium.
 Students will also need a dictionary and grammar